caseydaly/LabelboxToTFRecord/README.md

 To split data into two groups, with 30% in the first and 70% in the second, while downloading images locally...

 `python convert.py --download --split 30 70`

+You can also split an existing .tfrecord file into smaller pieces with split.py:

+`python split.py ./10_record_file.tfrecord 3 2 5`

+This will write 3 new files containing 3, 2, and 5 records, respectively.

 # Tests